Puma (motorcycle): Historical context

 Since the mid-1930s Argentina had initiated a broad process of industrialization, basically centered in Buenos Aires and the textile and food industries.
-By the mid 1940's the industrial sector began to expand towards the metal-mechanic industry, with large iron and steel enterprises, such as Altos Hornos Hapla and the development of hydroelectric power plants, such as those installed in Córdoba, since the governorship of Amadeo Sabattini.
+By the mid-1940s the industrial sector began to expand towards the metal-mechanic industry, with large iron and steel enterprises, such as Altos Hornos Hapla and the development of hydroelectric power plants, such as those installed in Córdoba, since the governorship of Amadeo Sabattini.

 In this context, in the 1950s, precisely in the city of Córdoba, large metal-mechanical factories began to be installed for the production of engines, engines, locomotives and airplanes.
 Among them were the Fiat factory (1955), IKA (Industrias Kaiser Argentina – 1955) and the transformation of the Military Aircraft Factory into IAME (Industrias Aeronáuticas y Mecánicas del Estado) and then into DINFIA (Dirección Nacional de Fabricaciones e Investigaciones Aeronáuticas).

 The economic transformation of Córdoba had a strong impact on the demographic composition of the city and from that moment on, it became one of the main industrial centers of the country.

 At the beginning of the 1950s, it was evident that the Argentine industry, developed on the basis of import substitution, had serious problems in the heavy industry sector, particularly in the production of automobiles.
 While in 1950 only 3,000 automobiles had been imported, in 1951 the number jumped to 20,000.
 In view of the situation, President Juan Domingo Perón met with representatives of foreign automotive industries, expressing the country's interest in having factories for the production of automobiles.
 The businessmen, however, considered that Argentina was not yet ready for it and that it was convenient to continue importing elements to proceed to their assembly in the country, and perhaps to think about the national manufacture of some parts.

 The initiative to set up an automotive pole in Córdoba came from the then Minister of Aeronautics, Brigadier Juan Ignacio San Martín, who had served as governor of Córdoba from 1949 to 1951, and had deepened the industrialist policies that the province had been promoting since the mid-1930s.
 Faced with the failure of the possibility of locating international automotive companies, Brigadier San Martín proposed to President Perón: